128technology/docs/docs/intro_new_otp_iso_install.md

 :::

 ### Scriptlets
-In addition to the above steps, the Bootstrap utility supports executing pre- and post- scriptlets on a USB drive for further customisation of the platform.
-The scriptlets will be executed as the first step and last steps in the bootstrap process.
+In addition to the above steps, the Bootstrap utility supports executing pre- and post- scriptlets on a USB drive for further customization of the platform.
+The scriptlets will be executed as the first and last steps in the bootstrap process.

 The names and locations for the scriptlets are:
 * If scriptlet exists at the root of USB drive and is called “/pre-bootstrap”, it will be the first step.
-    * Otherwise, try to use /etc/128technology/pre-bootstrap.
+Otherwise use /etc/128technology/pre-bootstrap.
 * If scriptlet exists at the root of USB drive and is called “/post-bootstrap”, it will be the last step.
-    * Otherwise, try to use /etc/128technology/post-bootstrap.
+Otherwise use /etc/128technology/post-bootstrap.

 :::important
 The scriptlets must have executable permissions to be executed properly.
 :::
-Any stdout/stderr output generated from the scriptlets will be logged for you in `/var/log/128T-bootstrap/<scriptlet-name>-scriptlet.log`.
+Any stdout/stderr output generated from the scriptlets is logged in `/var/log/128T-bootstrap/<scriptlet-name>-scriptlet.log`.

 ### Bootstrapping Flow Chart
 The diagram below shows the procedure the Bootstrap utility follows during the first bootup of the platform after the ISO installation has completed.